WBXZ-LD

-WBXZ-LD, virtual channel 56 (UHF digital channel 23), is a low-powered television station licensed to Buffalo, New York.
-The station is owned by Steven Ritchie.
-The station airs Cozi TV on its main channel; its local programming is instead carried on the fourth digital subchannel, branded as Throwback Television.
+WBXZ-LD (channel 56) is a low-power television station in Buffalo, New York, United States.
+The station is owned by Bridge Media Networks.

 History

 The station broadcast on channel 56 analog until it had to vacate that frequency when the Federal Communications Commission (FCC) removed it from the broadcast spectrum.
-It used to be an affiliate of The Box, from which the station gets its call sign.
-The station is owned by Steven Ritchie, a local retired police officer who acquired the station from Craig Fox in December 2013.
+It used to be an affiliate of The Box, from which the station gets its call sign, and was owned by Craig Fox, who owned several similar low-power stations across New York State.
+In December 2013, retired police officer Steven Ritchie purchased the then-silent station.
+In a statement to The Buffalo News, he stated that he did not expect the station to be profitable and mainly planned to operate the station as a hobby, stating he did not want to take business from the other locally owned station in Buffalo, Phil Arno's WBBZ-TV.

 After the digital transition, the station moved from analog channel 56 to channel 17 (the channel had been held by WBUF-TV from 1953 to 1958 and PBS member station WNED-TV from 1959 to 2009) through a Special Temporary Authority approved by the FCC.
 (In the spectrum reallocation, it moved up to physical channel 23, previously occupied by WNLO and WPXJ.)
 The station returned to virtual channel 56 upon digital conversion, at which point it also planned to add several digital subchannels from Luken Communications, among them being Retro Television Network, PBJ and Heartland.
 WBXZ-LP returned to the air on April 17, 2014 with test programming; on May 2, the station indicated it was having trouble securing a carriage agreement with Luken (mainly because Ritchie could not fit the necessary large satellite dish onto the One Seneca Center where the station's transmitter is located but also in part due to Luken's financial problems) and was seeking other options.
 As of 2014, the station was carrying Cozi TV on 56.1 and "Throwback TV" (a locally programmed outlet) is carried on 56.2 (later moved to 56.4).
 Retro and a new Luken subchannel known as Rev'n would be added to WBXZ-LP on December 1, 2014.
 Buzzr would be added shortly after that network's launch.